The Mastery of John Coltrane / Vol. III: Jupiter Variation

-The Mastery of John Coltrane, Vol. III: Jupiter Variation is a compilation album by American saxophonist John Coltrane, which features pieces recorded in 1966 and 1967, but not released until 1978 on Impulse!
+The Mastery of John Coltrane / Vol. III: Jupiter Variation, also known as Jupiter Variation, is a compilation album by American saxophonist John Coltrane, which features pieces recorded in 1966 and 1967, but not released until 1978 on Impulse!
 Records as IA 9360.

+Release history

 All tracks were previously unreleased, at the time of release.
 "Number One" may also be found on the CD reissue of Expression, while "Jupiter (Variation)" and "Leo" may be found on the reissue of Interstellar Space.
-"Peace on Earth", with posthumous overdubbings, can be found on Infinity.
+"Peace on Earth", with posthumous overdubs, can be found on Infinity.
 The version here is the original.